Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 See also :ref:`PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.

-Note that window interfaces are now referred to as iobuffers.
+.. note:: Note that window interfaces are now referred to as iobuffers.
 IObuffers are conceptually the same as windows.
 Graph connections between windows and iobuffers are supported.
-More details on iobuffers can be found in UG1076 and UG1079.
+More details on iobuffers can be found in  `UG1079 Input and Output Buffers <https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Input-and-Output-Buffers>`_.
 For backwards compatibility, template parameters which refer to windows, eg. ``TP_WINDOW_VSIZE``, remain unchanged.

 ~~~~~~~~~~~~~~~~
 Access functions